SimoneRiccardi/video-to-plymouth/README.md

 #  Vieo to plymouth theme

-script that permits to reproduce a video at boot with plymout
+script that permits to reproduce a video at boot with plymout (example here)[https://github.com/SimoriccITA/plymouth-i_use_arch_btw]

 it takes 3 argument:
 1. input video filename